A BRIEF HISTORY OF MEDICINE

 In the 13th century a new type of craftsman emerged in towns.
 He (or she because not all were male) was the barber-surgeon.
 They cut hair, they pulled teeth and they performed simple operations such as amputations and setting broken bones.

 In the Middle Ages monasteries had sanitation.
 Streams provided clean water.
-Dirty water was used to clear toilets, which were in a separate room.
+Dirty water was used to clean toilets, which were in a separate room.
 Monks also had a room called a laver where they washed their hands before meals.
-However for most people sanitation was non-existent.
-In castles the toilet was simply a long passage built into the thickness of the walls.
+However, for most people sanitation was non-existent.
+In castles, the toilet was simply a long passage built into the thickness of the walls.
 Often it emptied into the castle moat.
-Despite the lack of public health many towns had public bath-houses were you could pay to have a bath.
+Despite the lack of public health, many towns had public bath-houses were you could pay to have a bath.

 MEDICINE IN THE 16th CENTURY

 In 1478 a book by the Roman doctor Celsus was printed.
 (The printing press made all books including medical ones much cheaper).
 The book by Celsus quickly became a standard textbook.
-However in the early 16th century a man named Theophrastus von Hohenheim (1493-1541) called himself Paracelsus (meaning beyond or surpassing Celsus).
+However, in the early 16th century, a man named Theophrastus von Hohenheim (1493-1541) called himself Paracelsus (meaning beyond or surpassing Celsus).
 He denounced all medical teaching not based on experiment and experience.
-However traditional ideas on medicine held sway for long afterwards.
+However traditional ideas on medicine held sway for long afterward.

 However surgery did become a little more advanced in the 16th century.
 Leonardo Da Vinci (1452-1519) dissected some human bodies and made accurate drawings of what he saw.
-However the greatest surgeon of the age was Andreas Vesalius (1514-1564).
+However, the greatest surgeon of the age was Andreas Vesalius (1514-1564).
 He did many dissections and realized that many of Galen's ideas were wrong.
 In 1543 he published a book called The Fabric of the Human Body.
-It contained accurate diagrams of a human body.
-Vesalius's great contribution was to base anatomy on observation not on the authority of writers like Galen.
+It contained accurate diagrams of the human body.
+Vesalius's great contribution was to base anatomy on observation, not on the authority of writers like Galen.